alexanderjj03/AimGame/README.md

 The eventlog printed after the program ends also prints the dates for when each event occurs.
 I removed these here, as they clutter the eventlog, making it harder to understand what events actually happened.

+### Phase 4: Task 3

+If I had more time to work on my project, I would make two main changes.
+For one, I would merge Main and AimFrame.
+The only purpose of Main is to create a new AimFrame.
+I tried to merge these two classes without success.

+In addition, as is, AimFrame calls JsonReader and AimGame calls JsonWriter.
+As JsonReader and JsonWriter go hand in hand, I would refactor my project so that AimFrame calls both JsonReader and JsonWriter.
+This would require a lot of work, however.